Welcome to the Joel Lane Museum House | The place where the history of Raleigh, NC was born. Come on in and enjoy it!

 Visit the "Birthplace of North Carolina's capital city," an award-winning heritage site.

-Joel Lane built his home in 1769 in what was a very rural part of North Carolina.
-He is called “The Father of Raleigh” because he facilitated the location of North Carolina’s capital city on his land in 1792.
+Today owned by the National Society of the Colonial Dames of America in the State of North Carolina, Joel Lane built his home in 1769, in what was a very rural part of North Carolina.
 His faithfully-restored plantation manor was once deemed “The Best House for 100 Miles.”
-A visit to this important historic site will transport you back in time.
+Joel Lane is called “The Father of Raleigh” because he facilitated the location of North Carolina’s capital city on his land in 1792.

 Hours of Operation